websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/working-with-workflow-context.md

 </actions>
 ```

-When the node is entered, output will be printed to the log:
+When the node is entered, output is printed to the log:

 ```bash
 entryType, Blogs Entry